Public urged to use phone after hours

 They want to be fresh for the ever-increasing number of patients reporting increasingly complex conditions between 8.30am and 6pm.

-"I am the one picking up the pieces, on the shift, awake at midnight down at Dunstan," Dr Wills said.
+"I am the one picking up the pieces, on the shift, awake at midnight down at Dunstan."

 Dr Gow said the risks were "really clear".